uditalias/create-wpapp/README.md

 - You want to style your app with css?
 OK!
 - You want to work with SCSS preprocessor?
 OK!!!

-I put all my opinions aside and focus in simplicity.. and guess what? you don't need to eject anything in order to edit/add/remove something so you can just start to write your code! **THAT'S - IT!**
+I put all my opinions aside and focused on simplicity, and guess what? you don't need to eject anything in order to edit/add/remove something so you can just start writing your code! **THAT'S - IT!**

 ### Install?

 `npm install -g create-wpapp`

-### How it works?
+### How does it work?

 ```
 $ mkdir project